-3. Manifestations of leukostasis associated with white blood cell (WBC) counts >100,000 cells/microL: Altered mental status, headache, visual disturbances, angina, features of hypoxemia caused by impaired pulmonary perfusion, and priapism.
+3. Manifestations of leukostasis associated with white blood cell (WBC) count >100×109/L: Altered mental status, headache, visual disturbances, angina, features of hypoxemia caused by impaired pulmonary perfusion, and priapism.

 1. Complete blood count (CBC): Any degree of pancytopenia with leukopenia, anemia and thrombocytopenia.
-Leukocytosis is also possible with accompanying left shift and pathognomonic circulating blasts.
+Leukocytosis with accompanying left shift and pathognomonic circulating blasts is also possible.

 2. Bone marrow aspiration and biopsy: Assessment by morphology, cytochemistry, immunophenotyping, cytogenetic analysis, and molecular studies to detect mutations using the myeloid next-generation sequencing panel.
 Such mutations could carry a prognostic significance or would indicate targeted therapy (see Treatment, below).
 Bone marrow biopsy gives an idea on cellularity, stromal abnormalities, or antecedent myeloid malignancy.
 The presence of Auer rods on bone marrow examination is pathognomonic of AML.

 3. Other laboratory studies: Coagulation parameters, serum lactate dehydrogenase, uric acid, electrolytes, calcium, magnesium, and phosphate levels.
-Tumor lysis is common in patients with high WBC counts at presentation, hyperuricemia, hyperkalemia, hypocalcemia, and hyperphosphatemia.
+Tumor lysis (hyperuricemia, hyperkalemia, hypocalcemia, and hyperphosphatemia) is common in patients with high WBC counts at presentation.
 Acute kidney injury can be seen due to tumor lysis or leukostasis.
 Patients with high WBC counts may develop artifactual hyperkalemia, hypoxemia, and hypoglycemia due to the effects of leukemic cells after the samples are drawn.

 The diagnosis of AML is established in patients with ≥20% blasts (including myeloblasts and their equivalents: monoblasts, promonocytes, and megakaryoblasts).
 In certain situations the diagnosis of AML can be made regardless of the percentage of blasts: in patients with core-binding factor AML with inv(16) or t(8;21) or those with acute promyelocytic leukemia with t(15;17) as well as patients with granulocytic sarcoma.